-Analysis of containment leaktightness due to failure mechanisms induced by severe accident phenomena
+Analysis of containment leaktightness due to other failure mechanisms induced by severe accident phenomena

 7.12.
 Containment leaktightness might be also affected by failure mechanisms induced by severe accident phenomena.
-Examples of phenomena to consider could be hydrogen combustion (i.e. deflagration and detonation) and direct contact between molten core debris and containment structures.
-Recommendations related to the consequences of hydrogen combustion for the containment integrity analysis are considered as dynamic loads (see para.
-7.9).
-Recommendations related to the consequences of molten core debris and containment structures for the containment integrity analysis are presented in paras 7.13 to 7.16.
+Examples of phenomena to consider could be induced fires (e.g. graphite fires), steam explosion (e.g. instantaneous vaporization of water induced by its contact with molten corium), chemical attack (e.g. chemical reactions affecting containment structures integrity) and direct contact between molten core debris and containment structures.
+Recommendations related to the consequences of molten core debris and containment structures structures for the containment integrity analysis are presented in paras 7.13 to 7.16.